lgrahamphd/logan-obsidian/MISO/Plants/LRZ 1/Tatanka Ridge Wind Farm.md

 ---
 ### Notes
-This is distinct from Tatanka Wind Farm, which is located in North Dakota.
+This is distinct from [[Tatanka Wind Power]], which is located in North Dakota.